"Hvad hedder det?

 "What kind of bread, white, whole wheat, rye?
 Salad or cucumber?
 Unions?
 Mayo or butter?
 Toasted or fresh?"
 And that was after you picked what you wanted on your sandwich.

-Imagine an American on this wonderful innocent island, looking at this menu.
+Imagine an American on this innocent island, looking at this menu.

-Danes are notorious anti service minded.
+I may have indicated that Danes are notorious anti-service minded.
 Many times we entered a restaurant only to find our way blocked by a servant demanding:

-The riddle what people could possibly want in a restaurant is clear.
+The riddle of what people could possibly want in a restaurant may be clear.
 Maybe their vehicle was in need of new tires, perhaps they need dental care, or new eyeglasses.
 Then they had absolutely no business here.
-Waiters are in their right to be apprehensive and restrict entrance.
+Waiters are in their right to be apprehensive and restrict entrance, certainly.

-Afterwards they become a bit friendlier, and ask how I want to pay.
+Afterward you ate, they would become a bit friendlier, and ask how I want to pay.
 My usual answer:

 "With reluctance!"

-Some restaurant are fine but I had more bad meals here than anywhere else.
+You know now that I had more bad meals in Denmark than anywhere else.
 The reason is clear.
 Danes are not in the habit of complaining.
-Stores can sell rotten fruit nobody ever goes back to demand a refund.
+Stores can sell rotten fruit, nobody ever goes back to demand a refund.

-Asking how you meal was means you must say that you liked it.
+Asking how your meal was means you must say that you liked it.
 If someone like me does not play ball, they get confused.
 There is no scenario for that option.

 Some may ask details, others will just sigh and bring you the bill.
-Where-I garantee it, every item is listed.
-Complaining countries, you are likely to want to keep you happy and not charge for dishes.
+Where-I guarantee it, every item is listed.
+In countries where inhabitants are more inclined to complain, they may decide not charge for dishes that did not satisfy you.
 Not where they have DK on the numberplates.

 HC Andersens: Kejserens nye klæder